Baking

 Instructions

-- Make sure to add ingredients according to how your bread maker requires the ingredients.
+- Make sure to add all of the ingredients according to your bread makers instructions.
 For mine, it's liquid and oil on the bottom, flour in the middle, and yeast and sugar on top.

-- Start the machine on the French Bread setting and let it go through its settings.
-If you want you can take out the bread and bake it in the oven if you want.
+- Start the machine on the French Bread setting and let it go through its settings for mixing the dough.

-- After the last rising stage take out the bread and cut 3 slits onto the bread.
+- After the last rising stage, take out the bread dough and shape it into a loaf and cut 3 slits onto the top of the bread.

-- Add water to the bottom rack in an oven-safe dish (this allows the bread to get a nice crust) then the bread on top of it on a baking sheet.
+- Add water in an oven safe dish to the bottom rack (this allows the bread to get a nice crust) then place the bread on its baking sheet on the top rack.

 - Cook at 425° F for 25 to 30 minutes.